-Notification of Closure
+Notification of Termination/Closure

-If a provider is ending its service contract with MSHN or is closing a program for any reason, the provider must notify MSHN and its clients of the intent to close no less than 30 days before the closure of the program.
-Each client, as coordinated with the responsible MSHN contact, will be notified in writing of:
+If a provider is ending its service contract with MSHN-or is closing a program for any reason, due to contract termination or provider closure, the provider must notify MSHN and its clients of their intent to close as soon as possible but no less than 30 days before the contract termination/closure of the program.
+Also, each provider must make a good faith effort to give written notice of termination, within 15 days from the provider's notice to MSHN, to each client who receives this or her services from, or was seen on a regular basis by, the provider.
+The written notification to Eeach client, as coordinated with the responsible MSHN contact, mustwill be notified in writing of contain:

-- Date of closure. - Directions regarding obtaining continued treatment. - Where their records will be transferred. - How to obtain information from their records. - Procedure for transferring their records. - The need for a signed release of information prior to the transfer of records.
+- Date of closure .-- - Directions regarding obtaining continued treatment. - Process for transferring their records to a new provider. - The need for a signed release of information prior to the transfer of records. - In the event of provider closure: - Where their records will be transferred. - How to obtain information from their records after closure. - Procedure for transferring their records. - The need for a signed release of information prior to the transfer of records.